ddadaal/simstate/README.md

   <span>{useStore(TestStore).state.value}</span>
 ));

-// For render props and HOC, setState can be awaited for actual component update function AwaitedComponent() {
+// Once the promise returned by `setState` resolves,
+// it is guaranteed for components that use render props and HOC that have updated,
+// but these using `useStore` hook will not have the guarantee. function AwaitedComponent() {
   return (
     <StoreConsumer storeTypes={[TestStore]}>